wordsum/tensorflow-rnn-shakespeare/README.md

+# wordsum-model-syntax

+wordsum-model-syntax is wordsum's modified Shakespeare algorithm by Martin Gorner to train a model of a book's syntax.

+This will allow wordsum to parse text into wordsum's text model.

+This is a work in progress like all of wordsum.

-## Local Setup on MacOS with Python3 and virtualenv:
+## Local Setup on MacOS with Python3 and virtualenv (it works on one machine):

 1. git clone <source>